Modulated non-collinear magnetic structure of (Co$_{0.97}$$^{57}$Fe$_{0.03}$)$_{4}$Nb$_{2}$O$_{9}$ as revealed by M\"ossbauer spectroscopy: Results and discussion

 The temperature dependence of the magnetic susceptibility, $\chi (T)$, measured in zero-field-cooling mode shown in Fig. \ref{fig:MT} were fitted with the Curie-Weiss law $\chi (T) = \chi_0 + C/(T + \theta)$ in the paramagnetic regime.
 The fitted Weiss temperatures are $-72\,K$ and $-71\,K$ and the effective magnetic moments ($\mu_{eff}$) are $5.10\,\mu_B$ and $5.15\,\mu_B$ for \cno\ and \cfno, respectively.
 The obtained $\mu_{eff}$ values are close to previously reported values and indicate the high spin state of the Co$^{2+}$ ions with $S = 3/2$ \cite{prb.93.075117}.
 However, these values are significantly larger than the spin only effective magnetic moments of $\sim$3.87\,$\mu_B$ for $S = 3/2$, indicating unquenched contribution from the angular momentum to the effective magnetic moments via strong spin orbital coupling \cite{prb.93.075117, prb.94.094427}.
 As shown in the inset of Fig. \ref{fig:MT}, the N\'{e}el transition temperatures were found to be $T_N\sim27$\,K and $T_N\sim30$\,K for \cno\ and \cfno, respectively.
 The slightly enhanced $T_N$ suggests that the relatively small doping of $\sim3\%$ $^{57}$Fe is not totally effect-less to the parent compound \cite{jmcc.9.14236} but we expect that the impact should be small with such a small doping level for insulators.
 The upturn at low temperatures can be ascribed to a weak amount of paramagnetic impurities usually observed in polycrystalline samples that can not be seen by our XRPD and M\"ossbauer spectroscopy.

 The $^{57}$Fe M\"ossbauer spectra of \cfno\ taken in the paramagnetic temperature range, $T>T_N$, shown in Fig. \ref{fig:Hmoss} were fitted with two doublets corresponding to the two Co/$^{57}$Fe sites in the crystal structure \cite{jpcs.21.234}, namely the relatively flat Co/$^{57}$FeO$_6$ layer, Co/$^{57}$Fe(1)/site 1, and the highly buckled Co/$^{57}$FeO$_6$ layer, Co/$^{57}$Fe(2)/site 2.
 The fitted values of the isomer shift (IS) are $\delta_{1}(300\,K)=1.092(1)$\,mm/s and $\delta_{2}(300\,K)=1.050(1)$\,mm/s, respectively.
+These values are typical for high-spin ions Fe$^{2+}$ ($d^6, S = 2$) located in FeO$_6$ octahedrons \cite{PGmbook2011}.
 The values of the quadrupole splitting (QS) are $\Delta_{1}(300\,K)=0.192(4)$\,mm/s and $\Delta_{2}(300\,K)=0.889(2)$\,mm/s, respectively.
-These values are typical for high-spin ions Fe$^{2+}$ ($d^6, S = 2$) located in FeO$_6$ octahedrons \cite{PGmbook2011}.
+To identify the $^{57}$Fe doping site, we made calculation of the QS for the non-magnetic phase.
+The EFG tensor was calculated by